dferrell30/MDE-Test-Framework/README.md

 ## ✅ What This Framework Does

 This framework allows you to safely simulate activity and validate how Defender actually behaves on an endpoint.
 Designed to be simple to run with minimal setup.
+This script is run from the local machine that is enrolled into Defender for Endpoint.

 ---